Ruurdjb/CFLP-Aggregation/README.md

 - `iterations`: Maximum number of iterations.
 - `warmup_duration`: Warmup period duration.
 - `early_stopping_threshold`: Early stopping threshold: The algorithm should terminate when not improving the found solution for this number of iterations.
 - `n_init_benchmark`: Number of initializations for the benchmark method.
-Recommended: 1
+Recommended: 0 or 1.
+If a file summarizing multiple benchmark runs is present, or no benchmark run should be evaluated as a reference, pass 0.
 - `n_init`: Number of initializations for the clustering method.
 Recommended: 1
 - `valid_inequalities`: Whether or not to add simple valid inequalities in the solution process.
 - `compute_optimal_flag`: Flag indicating whether a pre-computed optimal solution should be used for reference or the optimal solution should be computed.